-ith a direct sequel to John Carpenter’s Halloween arriving in six months, now’s as good a time as any to chew over the tenth and most recent instalment in this unrelenting franchise: 2009’s Halloween II, which itself is a direct sequel to Halloween . . .
-Rob Zombie’s Halloween, not Carpenter’s.
-(Confusing, eh?)
+ith a direct sequel to John Carpenter’s Halloween (1978) arriving in six months, now’s as good a time as any to chew over the tenth and most recent instalment in this unrelenting franchise: 2009’s Halloween II, which itself is a direct sequel to Halloween . . .
+Rob Zombie’s Halloween (2007), that is.
+Not Carpenter’s.

 “I know he’s not gonna come back just because of some stoopid holiday!” spits a disheveled Laurie Strode (Scout Taylor-Compton) during a session with her therapist.
 She is, of course, referring to Michael Myers: the maniac that butchered her parents and the majority of her friends on Halloween night a year ago.
 C’mon Laurie, surely you’ve seen the other movies?
 Michael always comes back.

 Much like his first foray into sequeldom (2005’s blistering Devil’s Rejects), Zombie’s second assault on the Halloween series — a continuation of his semi-successful remake — sticks a defiant middle finger up to its predecessor, establishing its own unique set of rules while tearing off down a perilous path of destruction.
 It’s essentially a grindhouse picture with art-house ingredients, blending the raw brutality of the director’s back catalogue with spatters of Lynch-lite surrealism.